montmejat/LaneDetection/README.md

 # LaneDetection

 Basic lane finding program using OpenCV and C++.
+Thanks to all of the data from this repository `ndrplz/self-driving-car`! :)

 ## How to use (on Windows)